The SURGE Experience

 Hurricane Irma struck the USVI on September 6, 2017 as a Category 5 hurricane with sustained winds of 106 miles per hour (National Hurricane Center (NHC), 20177).
 Within two weeks, a second Category 5—Hurricane Maria—further devastated the islands with a wind intensity of 173 miles per hour (NHC, 2017).
 The hurricanes came with strong winds, storm surges, salt spray, sediment-build up, and heavy rains that resulted in widespread flooding, landslides, and debris buildups (NHC, 2017).
 As a result of these extreme events, the islands lost important ecosystems (mangrove forests, habitats) and buildings/infrastructure (schools, hospitals, roads), and more than 100,000 residents lost power, all caused by the cascading impacts from the built environment (National Oceanic and Atomospheric Administration National Centers for Environmental Information, 20198).
 The sustainability and resilience of the human-built and human-natural environments have not been extensively explored before or after hurricanes due to many socioeconomic, political, and communication barriers.

-Current literature shows that there is no such thing as a natural disaster (Smith, 20069; Squires and Hartman, 201310).
+Current literature shows that there is no such thing as a natural disaster (Smith, 20069; Squires & Hartman, 201310).
 Disasters happen when a natural event (i.e., hurricane, earthquake) occurs in an area where the human and built environments have existing vulnerabilities that are exacerbated as a result of that event.
 This poses significant challenges to local officials who are often times overworked, understaffed, and lacking key resources.
-For small island states, these events constitute a drag on, and act as a significant setback to, development (Kelman and West, 200911).
-The USVI is currently in the disaster recovery phase, which involves the opportunity to change, recreate, and maintain various societal processes aimed at building resilience to minimize the potential impacts of a future natural event (Atsumi, Seki, and Yamaguchi, 201812).
+For small island states, these events constitute a drag on, and act as a significant setback to, development (Kelman & West, 200911).
+The USVI is currently in the disaster recovery phase, which involves the opportunity to change, recreate, and maintain various societal processes aimed at building resilience to minimize the potential impacts of a future natural event (Atsumi et al., 201812).

 In the USVI, long-term recovery efforts are being led by the St. Thomas Recovery Team (STRT)13.
 This team is made up of diverse community stakeholders who work on coordinating St. Thomas’s long-term recovery, response, and resilience planning in response to Hurricanes Irma and Maria.
 The group is led by four guiding principles: